Read More >

 We recommend reducing your walking and step count as much as possible if you have Sesamoiditis to reduce the risk of further irritation of your symptoms.
-If you are keen to continue walking and you have mild symptoms we recommend shorter frequent walks of 15-20 minutes 2-3 times a day rather than a walk of 45 minutes.
+If you are keen to continue walking and have mild symptoms of sesamoiditis, we recommend shorter frequent walks of 15-20 minutes 2-3 times a day rather than a walk of 45 minutes.

 We particularly like the gel cushion that sits just under the sesamoid bones to provide adequate pain relief from Sesamoiditis.